Blendify/blender-manual/blender_docs/manual/getting_started/basics/undo_and_redo.rst

    | Hotkey:   :kbd:`Ctrl-Z`

-Like most programs, if you want to undo your last action, just press :kbd:`Ctrl-Z`
+If you want to undo your last action, just press :kbd:`Ctrl-Z`

+See :doc:`Editing Preferences </preferences/editing>` section on undo to change defaults.

 Redo
 ----